wp-plugins/nofollow-for-external-link/readme.txt

 == Description ==

-Just simple, if you use this plugins, `rel=&quot;nofollow&quot;` and `target=&quot;_blank&quot;` will be insert automatically, for all the external links of your website posts or pages.
+Just simple, if you use this plugins, `rel=nofollow` and `target=_blank` will be insert automatically, for all the external links of your website posts or pages.

 == Installation ==